 Mary Church Terrell was born in Memphis, Tennessee, on September 23, 1863, the year the Emancipation Proclamation was issued.
 She was the daughter of former slaves, who were mixed race.
 Her father owned several successful businesses, and was one of the first Black millionaires in the South.
 As a result, Church Terrell and her siblings were able to have many opportunities that were not available to most African Americans at the time, including higher education.
 Her parents divorced when she was young, and sent her to boarding school in Ohio.

-Church Terrell attended Oberlin College, one of the first colleges to admit African Americans, and in 1888, Church Terell became one of the first African American women to earn both a bachelor’s and a master’s degree.
-After graduating, Church Terrell taught classical languages at Wilberforce University, one of the nation’s first Black colleges and preparatory schools.
+Church Terrell attended Oberlin College, one of the first colleges to admit African Americans, and in 1888, Church Terell became one of the first African American women to earn both a Bachelor’s and a Master’s degree.
+After graduating, Church Terrell taught classical languages at Wilberforce University, one of the nation’s first historically Black colleges and preparatory schools.
 She then went abroad for two years to study languages in France, Switzerland, Italy, and Germany.

 In 1892, Church Terrell’s childhood friend Thomas Moss was lynched in her hometown of Memphis, because his business was considered competition by local white business owners.
-This tragedy had an incredible impact on Church Terrell, and she became one of the first people to speak out publicly about lynchings.
-She made speeches across the country and abroad about the need for federal intervention against lynchings, and the unequal conditions within African American communities caused by segregation and Jim Crow.
+This tragedy had an incredible impact on Church Terrell, and she, along with her journalist friend Ida B. Wells, became one of the first people to speak out publicly about lynching.
+Church Terrell made speeches across the country and abroad about the need for federal intervention against lynchings, and the unequal conditions within African American communities caused by segregation and Jim Crow.
 Church Terrell also wrote several influential essays about lynching, including “Lynching from a Negro’s Point of View,” in 1904 in the journal The North American Review.

 In 1925, Mary Church Terrell began writing her memoir, A Colored Woman in a White World, which she was unable to sell to publishers, and self-published in 1940.